Jqnnies/Karma/README.md

-# Karma-Overload
+# Karma
-Premium version of "Karma".
-Readme still under development.
+Forked from Klyser8's Karma-Overload plugin.
+All credit goes to him for the source code.